MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ---
 title: Guidelines to Create Copilot Extensions
-description: Guidelines and criteria to extend your message extension as a plugin for Microsoft Copilot for Microsoft 365. ms.topic: how-to
+description: Learn about the guidelines and criteria to extend your message extension as a plugin for Microsoft Copilot for Microsoft 365. ms.topic: how-to
 author: v-preethah
 ms.author: surbhigupta